mine-x/ctf-writeups/2025-target-cyber-defense-challenge/12_final_boss/README.md

 ![bad decrypt](bad_decrypt.png)

-I then learned that MACHTYPE could be a longer name like `armv7l-unknown-linux-gnueabihf`.
+I then learned that the standard Unix format for the $MACHTYPE environment variable is `cpu-company-system`, such as `x86_64-pc-linux-gnu`.
 So, I grep'ed for "MACHTYPE" within the partition, and this led me to the `/usr/bin/bashbug` file which defined MACHTYPE as `arm-unknown-linux-gnueabihf`.

 ![machine type found](MACHTYPE.png)